 Here you can see how the layer panel is arrange:

 Make a Color Lookup adjustment layer and choose Bleach Pass filter.
 This will increase the contrast of whole image.
 You can also use Curves adjustment layer to increase the contrast and all you need to increase brightness by making a S-Curve shape.

-With Dodge and Burn tool you can either lighten up underexposed areas of a image or darken overexposed areas.
-Those days are gone when these techniques applied in darkroom to lighten and darken the image.
-In photo editing, this techniques can help you a lot in many ways.
-Thanks for following the tutorial and I hope you enjoyed tutorial.
+With Dodge and Burn tool, you can either lighten up underexposed areas of an image or darken overexposed areas.
+Those days are gone when these techniques applied in the darkroom to lighten and darken the image.
+In photo editing, this technique can help you a lot in many ways.
+Thanks for following the tutorial and I hope you enjoyed the tutorial.
 If you have any thought on tutorial then do let me know.